-A Paper/pencil or Digital Math Task Card Game to Provide Self-Differentiation and Promote Discussion
+Truth or Dare Game: Math Task Card Game to Provide Self-Differentiation and Promote Discussion

 Truth or Dare Game with Math Task Cards

 However, if you're like me in other ways, you're always looking for something new and different to spice up math class.
 This year, my "new and different" was to start playing Truth or Dare in math (and language arts) classes!

-To use task cards this way, some of the question cards need to be written as True or False questions, which can make the questions a little trickier and lead to more in-depth thinking.
+To use task cards this way in middle school math, some of the question cards need to be written as True or False questions, which can make the questions a little trickier and lead to more in-depth thinking.

 Dare questions are a little harder, and require students to complete more calculation or explain more than the Truth cards, and so they are worth more points.
 (Truth cards are worth one point and Dare cards are worth 2 or 3.
 I've even thrown in a 4-pointer here and there:-)

 Playing Math Truth or Dare (paper/pencil version)

 This is how to play this math task card game (or ELA game, or game for any subject!)

 1. Students are in groups of 3 – 4.